Help center / FAQ /

 What's the difference between insurance-backed and regular warranties?

-Insurance-backed warranties are regulated as insurance products with strict reserve requirements, state guarantee fund protection, and comprehensive consumer protections.
-Regular warranties are service contracts with variable regulations.
-Insurance backing typically provides superior financial stability and consumer protection but may cost more.
-SureBright offers both options depending on your needs, ensuring appropriate protection levels and regulatory compliance.
+Insurance-backed warranties are regulated as insurance products with strict financial reserve requirements, state guarantee fund protection, and comprehensive consumer protections.
+Regular extended warranties are service contracts with more variable regulations and consumer protections.
+Insurance backing provides superior financial stability and consumer protection but typically costs more.
+Both can offer excellent coverage - the key is choosing reputable providers with strong financial backing and fair claim practices.

 SureBright’s offerings